NoroffFEU/development-platforms/src/content/docs/databases/Couchbase/couchbase-case-study.md

 - **Autonoumous Operator:** which is used to run easily within Kubernetes, that provides a Couchbase specific API for managing database clusters.

-## Couchbase Applications in Industry
+## Couchbase Applications in the Industry

 -**E-Commerce** Couchbase's high-performance, ensures that customers get fast, engaging, and reliable shopping experience .